charchit14/Project-Quiz/README.md

 <br>

 # About this repository
-This is a simple quiz game created in python programming language.
-It consists of several programming and text files.
+This is a simple quiz game created in python programming language consisting several programming and text files.
+It can be played via terminal.

 ## How to run/play this program/game